aartitandon/SURE-EH-Research-Project/Subquestions.md

 ## Frequency of Each Language Accessed on the Application

 ![](Subquestions_files/figure-markdown_strict/analyzing-language-frequency-1.png)
+Figure X displays 18% more activity in English than Spanish.
+Since the ’Pesticides Labels Now! application initially asks the user which language they wish to proceed in, there is no “default” language and the results can be concluded as reliable and robust.

 ## Frequency of Different Languages by Operating System

 ![](Subquestions_files/figure-markdown_strict/freq-of-lang-by-operating-system-1.png)
+iOS users are more likely to access the information in English than Spanish.
+Android users are more likely to access the information in Spanish than English.
+This raises the question why Spanish-speaking users are more likely to have an Android device.

 # App Use By Time

 ## Comparing User Sessions by ‘Day of the Month’, ‘Month’, and ‘Activity of the User’

 ![](Subquestions_files/figure-markdown_strict/heatmap1-1.png)
+Time-Series Calendar HeatMap analyzing each session’s duration in comparison to the day of the month, as well as the month.
+Growing season starts around mid-March till the end of November.
+Figure X depicts the increase in session duration mid-year.
+The rise in activity at this time conveys the success of the application targeting this specific population of farmworkers.

 ## Comparing User Sessions by ‘Hour of the Day’, ‘Day of the Month’, and ‘Activity of the User’